 Divorce's Downside A less optimistic picture was presented by Judith Wallerstein, Ph.D., in The Unexpected Legacy of Divorce.
 In interviews with 59 divorced families over 25 years, she found that almost all grew up with fears about being able to sustain a happy relationship.
 Eventually--often with therapy or the help of a supportive spouse--most were able to compensate.
 "But growing into adulthood was definitely much harder for them," she says.

 Many experts consider Hetherington's work to be more scientifically valid because she included a control group from the start (Wallerstein added hers later), had a larger sample size, and conducted objective personality assessments.
 "Dr. Wallerstein's study is very insightful and useful in learning what happens after difficult divorces," says Andrew Cherlin, Ph.D., professor of sociology at Johns Hopkins University.
 "But the families she interviewed were more dysfunctional than the average divorcing family."
 On the other hand, says Norval Glenn, Ph.D., professor of sociology at the University of Texas in Austin, Wallerstein's in-depth interviews may have uncovered pain and anguish that Hetherington's standardized tests wouldn't have detected.

 The Bottom Line There's no doubt that children from broken homes are twice as likely to grow up and have marriages that end in divorce.
 But most experts agree that divorce itself isn't necessarily a negative sentence for children.
 Parents who remain loving (but firm) and consistent throughout their divorce will dramatically increase their odds of raising happy, well-adjusted kids.

 Though some may think that infants are too young to be affected by divorce, how can the results of a divorce be anxiety –provoking for an infant?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course